csoftxyz/RIA_EISA/README.md

 ### Z₃ vs SM Toponium: Spin Observables Comparison

-- **`z3_c_hal.py`** – Python script that generates the visualizations
+- **`z3_c_hal.py`** – Python script that generates visualizations
-- **`Z3_vs_SM_c_hel_full_derivation.pdf`** – Final 2-page PDF output (curve + full mathematical derivation)
+- **`Z3_vs_SM_c_hel_full_derivation.pdf`** – Final 2‑page PDF (curve + mathematical derivation)

-**Key Theoretical Difference**:
+**Key theoretical difference claimed:**
-The Standard Model / NRQCD toponium prediction assumes **factorized two-body spin correlations** (purely real, symmetric spin-singlet matrix).
+The Standard Model / NRQCD toponium prediction assumes **factorized two‑body spin correlations** (purely real, symmetric spin‑singlet matrix).
-In contrast, the **Z₃ graded Lie superalgebra** introduces a **non-factorizable ternary vacuum interaction** through the cubic bracket
+In contrast, the **Z₃ graded Lie superalgebra** introduces a **non‑factorizable ternary vacuum interaction** through the cubic bracket
 `{F^α, F^β, F^γ} = ε^k_{αβγ} ζ_k`,
-producing a characteristic **order-3 cyclic phase** (`e^{i2π/3}`) and topological kinks in the helicity-angle (`c_hel`) distribution.
+producing an order‑3 cyclic phase (\(e^{i2\pi/3}\)) and topological kinks in the helicity‑angle (\(c_{\text{hel}}\)) distribution.
+This visualization compares the two frameworks.
-This visualization directly compares the two frameworks and demonstrates how Z₃ naturally generates observable spin asymmetries that cannot be reproduced by any adjustment of NRQCD higher-order terms.

 ---

-### Z₃ Vacuum 44-Vector Lattice Numerical Simulations
+### Z₃ Vacuum 44‑Vector Lattice Numerical Simulations

-To demonstrate two fundamental physical properties of the proposed **Z₃-graded vacuum lattice**, we performed high-precision numerical simulations using the fully reproducible Python script:
-> **`z3_lattice_full_test_english.py`**
-#### Simulation Files Included
-- `z3_lattice_full_test_english.py` → complete, self-contained test code (100% runnable, no warnings)
-- `z3_lorentz_highres.png` → high-resolution static plot (600 DPI)
-- `z3_lorentz_recovery.gif` → animated transition from UV to IR regime
+The script **`z3_lattice_full_test_english.py`** performs two numerical demonstrations.

-#### Simulation 1: Low-Energy Lorentz Symmetry Restoration
+#### Simulation 1: Low‑Energy Lorentz Symmetry Restoration
-On the discrete Z₃ vacuum lattice, the low-energy effective theory is obtained through the A₂ hexagonal projection of the 44-vector lattice.
+On the discrete Z₃ vacuum lattice, the low‑energy effective theory is approximated by an A₂ hexagonal projection.
+The tight‑binding dispersion is

-The tight-binding dispersion relation is:
+\[
-**E(k) = -t × Σ cos(k · v_i)   (i = 1 to 6)**
+E(k) = -t \sum_{i=1}^{6} \cos(k \cdot v_i)
-where t = 1.0 is the hopping parameter, and v_i are the six nearest-neighbor vectors of the hexagonal lattice.
-**Key Result:**
+\]

+with \(t=1.0\).
+The simulation shows that:
-- In the ultraviolet (UV) region: the dispersion clearly shows hexagonal symmetry (discrete lattice signature).
+- In the UV region, the dispersion displays hexagonal symmetry.
-- In the infrared (IR) limit (small k): the dispersion converges to a **perfect circle**.
+- In the IR limit (small \(k\)), the dispersion converges to a **circle** within numerical precision.
-This demonstrates that the discrete 44-vector lattice **dynamically restores continuous Lorentz invariance** at low energies.
+This is interpreted as a **numerical illustration** of how a discrete lattice can approximate continuous rotational symmetry at low energies.

 **Visual Evidence:**
-- High-resolution static plot: `z3_lorentz_highres.png`
+- High‑resolution static plot: `z3_lorentz_highres.png`
-- Animated transition (UV hexagon → IR perfect circle): `z3_lorentz_recovery.gif`
+- Animated transition (UV hexagon → IR near‑circle): `z3_lorentz_recovery.gif`

+#### Simulation 2: Chiral Anomaly Cancellation for Three Generations
+Using the fermion content derived from the 44‑vector lattice, the script computes four anomaly coefficients:
+1. U(1)_Y³
+2. SU(2)² × U(1)_Y
+3. SU(3)² × U(1)_Y
+4. Gravitational × U(1)_Y

+Within machine precision (∼10⁻¹⁵), all four evaluate to **zero**.
+This is a numerical verification that the specific charge assignment (obtained from the lattice) satisfies anomaly cancellation conditions — a necessary but not sufficient condition for consistency.

+**Physical Significance (cautious wording):**
+These results provide **preliminary numerical evidence** that the Z₃ vacuum lattice may offer a geometric perspective for understanding certain aspects of relativistic quantum field theory and the Standard Model.
+No claim of physical reality is made.

 ---

-#### Simulation 2: Exact Chiral Anomaly Cancellation for Three Fermion Generations
-The Z₃ vacuum lattice with cubic triality naturally embeds the Standard Model fermion content (quarks and leptons) across three generations.
-We computed the four critical anomaly coefficients:
-1. U(1)_Y³ anomaly
-2. SU(2)² × U(1)_Y anomaly
-3. SU(3)² × U(1)_Y anomaly
-4. Gravitational × U(1)_Y anomaly
-**Numerical Result (machine precision):**
-- All four anomalies evaluate to **exactly zero** (within 10^{-15} numerical error).
-**Conclusion:**
-The combination of the 44-vector lattice structure and the Z₃ triality automorphism leads to exact cancellation of all gauge and gravitational anomalies for three generations.
+# Z₃‑Graded Dynamical Lagrangian (v15)

+The script `z3_lagrangian_core_15.py` provides a numerical implementation of a dynamical Lagrangian derived from the 15‑dimensional \(Z_3\)-graded superalgebra.

+**Features:**
+- Constructs full graded algebra generators and brackets
+- Computes graded curvature (Yang‑Mills kinetic term)
+- Generates Yukawa couplings from the algebra and vacuum expectation values (trial values)
+- Includes a simple Higgs‑like potential with cubic term arising from triality
+- Produces a hierarchical fermion mass spectrum scaled to the top‑quark mass

+**Important caveat:**
+This is a **preliminary and exploratory implementation**.
+Many aspects (choice of vacuum expectation values, potential coefficients) are physically motivated trial values rather than first‑principle derivations from the algebra.
+The script is provided as a demonstration of how the algebraic structure **could** in principle generate Lagrangian components.
+All results are reproducible.

 ---
-#### Physical Significance
-Together, these results **provide preliminary numerical evidence** suggesting that the Z₃ vacuum lattice **may be more than a mathematical curiosity**, and could offer one possible geometric perspective toward understanding both relativistic quantum field theory and the Standard Model.
----

-# Z₃-Graded Dynamical Lagrangian (v15)

-The Python script `z3_lagrangian_core_15.py` provides a practical numerical implementation of a dynamical Lagrangian derived from the 15-dimensional $Z_3$-graded superalgebra.
-**Main features:**
-- Constructs the full graded algebra generators and brackets
-- Computes the graded curvature (Yang-Mills kinetic term)
-- Generates Yukawa couplings from the algebra and vacuum expectation values
-- Includes a simple Higgs-like potential with cubic term arising from triality
-- Produces a hierarchical fermion mass spectrum scaled to the top-quark mass This is a preliminary and exploratory implementation.
-It demonstrates that the underlying algebraic structure can, in principle, generate gauge kinetic terms, Yukawa interactions, a scalar potential, and fermion masses in a unified geometric way.
-However, many aspects (such as the precise choice of vacuum expectation values and potential coefficients) are still at the level of physically motivated trial values rather than fully derived from first principles.
-All results are fully reproducible.
-Running the script will output the effective Lagrangian components and sample mass spectra for several representative vacuum configurations.
-We view this as an early computational step toward exploring whether the $Z_3$ vacuum framework can serve as a geometric origin for parts of the Standard Model Lagrangian.
-Feedback, improvements, and extensions are very welcome.

 ### Z3_44_Lattice_Multi_Orbital.py (Updated April 10, 2026)

-This script uses a Z₃ 44-vector discrete lattice together with a Metropolis Monte Carlo random walk (8 million steps) to statistically generate probability distributions of hydrogen atomic orbitals (1s, 2s, 2pₓ/2pᵧ/2p_z, 3d etc.) without solving the Schrödinger equation or employing continuous wave functions.
-The energy function combines a radial linear tension term with orbit-specific topological barriers, motivated by triality phase considerations.
-It serves as a numerical demonstration of emergent quantum orbital shapes from discrete vacuum geometry.
-Outputs include 7 high-resolution orbital visualizations compiled in `Z3_Emergent.pdf`.
-This is a phenomenological numerical exploration within the Z₃ Cubic Vacuum Triality framework.
+This script uses the Z₃ 44‑vector lattice together with a Metropolis Monte Carlo random walk (8 million steps) to statistically generate probability distributions of hydrogen atomic orbitals (1s, 2s, 2p, 3d, etc.) **without** solving the Schrödinger equation.
+The energy function combines a radial linear tension term with orbit‑specific topological barriers, motivated by triality phase considerations.
+Outputs 7 high‑resolution orbital visualizations in `Z3_Emergent.pdf`.
+*Disclaimer: This is a phenomenological numerical exploration, not a derivation of quantum mechanics from the Z₃ framework.*

 ### 5. Neutrino Mixing Parameters

-This directory contains tools for exploring the geometric origins of PMNS mixing angles and neutrino mass ratios within the Z₃ vacuum framework.
-The scripts perform large-scale lattice searches for integer vectors that yield mixing parameters close to experimental values, with particular emphasis on the observed θ₁₃ (1/sin²θ₁₃ ≈ 44.64) emerging in the "valley" between the two natural geometric anchors at 44 (lattice-aligned) and 45 (vacuum singlet).
+Tools for exploring geometric origins of PMNS mixing angles and neutrino mass ratios within the Z₃ vacuum framework.

 - **`z3_pmns.py`**
-  Computes exact tri-bimaximal neutrino mixing using symmetric projections onto the Z₃-graded structure.
-Reproduces the classic values sin²θ₂₃ = 0.5, cos²θ₁₂ = 1/3, and θ₁₃ = 0 analytically.
+  Computes exact tri‑bimaximal neutrino mixing using symmetric projections onto the Z₃‑graded structure: sin²θ₂₃ = 0.5, cos²θ₁₂ = 1/3, θ₁₃ = 0 analytically.
+(Note: θ₁₃ = 0 is not experimentally supported; the script provides a theoretical baseline.)

 - **`Z3_Neutrino_Hunter.py`**
-  Large-scale parallel search (L² ≤ 5000) for candidate vectors yielding θ₁₃ and neutrino mass hierarchy ratios.
-Uses multiprocessing to scan the fundamental domain of the integer lattice.
+  Large‑scale parallel search (L² ≤ 5000) for integer vectors yielding θ₁₃ and neutrino mass hierarchy ratios.
+Uses multiprocessing.

 - **`Z3_Neutrino_Hybrid_Hunter.py`**
-  Extended search (L² ≤ 20000) focused on projections near the hybrid axis [-2, 1, 1]/√6, which provides refined approximations to the observed θ₁₃.
+  Extended search (L² ≤ 20000) focused on projections near the hybrid axis \([-2,1,1]/\sqrt{6}\), giving refined approximations to the observed θ₁₃.

 - **`Z3_Neutrino_Hybrid_Hunter_one_shot.py`**
-  Rapid brute-force one-shot scan optimised for near-integer values of 1/sin²θ₁₃ around 44–45.
-Designed for quick exploration and verification of the dual-peak structure reported in the published works.
+  Rapid brute‑force scan optimised for near‑integer values of \(1/\sin^2\theta_{13}\) around 44–45.

-- **`Z3_Universe_Solver.py`** (main solver)
+- **`Z3_Universe_Solver.py`**
-  Full multi-task parallel framework that simultaneously searches neutrino, gauge, Higgs, and flavour sectors.
-Designed for high-memory environments (tested on a 768 GB RAM server with MAX_L_SQ_HUGE = 100000, generating ~2.8 million lattice points).
-Outputs detailed logs of geometric matches, including hundreds of near-matches for θ₁₃.
-The neutrino task alone identifies the characteristic bimodal distribution in 1/sin²θ₁₃.
+  Multi‑task parallel framework that simultaneously searches neutrino, gauge, Higgs, and flavour sectors.
+Designed for high‑memory environments.
+Outputs logs of geometric matches.
+The neutrino task identifies a bimodal distribution in \(1/\sin^2\theta_{13}\) with peaks near 44 and 45; the experimental value (≈44.64) lies between them.

 - **`Z3_Universe_Solver_output_analysis.py`**
-  Post-processing script that parses the solver log file (`Z3_Universe_Solver_output.txt`), extracts all reported 1/sin²θ₁₃ values, and generates the key diagnostic histogram showing dual peaks at ~44 (lattice anchor) and ~45 (vacuum singlet), with the experimental value (44.64) in the intermediate valley.
-Example output (from a full 768 GB run) is included in the repository as `Z3_Universe_Solver_output_analysis_1.png`.
+  Post‑processing script that parses the solver log and generates a histogram showing the bimodal distribution.
+Example output: `Z3_Universe_Solver_output_analysis_1.png`.

+*Statistical note: These searches explore a large space of integer vectors; the proximity of the experimental θ₁₃ to a value between two geometric anchors is presented as a numerical coincidence that may motivate further investigation.*

 ### 6. Additional Phenomenological Alignments

-- **`z3_higgs.py`** — Tests geometric ratios for Higgs-to-top mass ratio proximity.
+- **`z3_higgs.py`** — Tests geometric ratios for Higgs‑to‑top mass ratio proximity.
-- **`z3_cosmo_constant.py`** — Computes N⁴ combinatorial factor and demonstrates cosmological constant scale compensation.
+- **`z3_cosmo_constant.py`** — Computes N⁴ combinatorial factor and demonstrates a possible scale compensation mechanism (exploratory).

 ### 7. Visualizations and Lattice Renderings

+*(List shortened for brevity; all original visualisation scripts are retained in the repository)*

-- **`z3_mass_show.py`** — Standard dual-panel visualization: 3D lattice + logarithmic fermion mass comparison.
+- **`z3_mass_show.py`** — Dual‑panel 3D lattice + logarithmic fermion mass comparison.
-- **`z3_mass_show_1.py`** — Advanced dual visualization with L² and Δ annotations, updated for strange quark and mod-9.
-- **`z3_crystal_44_schematic.py`** — Schematic crystal-style 3D rendering with classification and connections.
+- **`z3_crystal_44_schematic.py`** — Schematic crystal‑style 3D rendering.
-- **`z3_44_vector_crystal_visualizer.py`** — High-resolution crystal visualization with customizable thresholds.
-- **`z3_vacuum_lattice_crystal_44.py`** — Crystal rendering emphasizing type classification and norm levels.
+- **`z3_vacuum_lattice_crystal_44.py`** — Crystal rendering with type classification.
-- **`z3_show_4.py`** — Early dual visualization highlighting weak sector and sin²θ_W = 0.25.
-- **`z3_show_5.py`** — Network graph of 44-vector lattice with Tr(A⁴) combinatorial factor.
-- **`z3_show_6.py`** — Comprehensive dual-panel (lattice + mass hierarchy) with RG equation.
-- **`z3_show_8.py`** — Refined mass hierarchy dual visualization with RG annotation.
-- **`z3_show_9.py`** — Dual-panel CKM misalignment angles + bar chart comparison.
-- **`z3_show_10.py`** — Horizontal bar chart of geometric ratios for Higgs-to-top mass.
-- **`z3_show_11.py`** — Polar diagram of triality phase, magic angle, and CP phase difference.
-- **`z3_show_12.py`** — Dual-panel component count (pie + bar chart) for strong coupling analogies.
-- **`z3_show_13.py`** — Dual 3D contrasting TBM neutrino large mixing vs quark-like small mixing.
-- **`z3_show_14.py`** — Dual-panel cosmological constant hierarchy with compensation diagram.
-- **`z3_show_15.py`** — 3D visualization of θ₁₃ basis projection candidates colored by integer score.
-- **`z3_show_16.py`** — General-purpose high-quality crystal lattice rendering with classification.
-- **`z3_show_17.py`** — Lattice visualization highlighting physical fermion vectors with L²/Δ annotations.
-- **`z3_speculative_extensions_flowchart.py`** — Directed flowchart of formal algebraic extensions and analogies.
-- **`z3_show_6_b.py`**
-  Generates a 3D visualization of the Z₃-graded vacuum lattice produced by iterative triality rotations and graded bracket closures from the orthonormal basis and democratic vectors (±[1,1,1]/√3); the structure spontaneously saturates at exactly 44 unique vectors, forming a rigid, self-interlocking topology analogous to the classical Chinese Luban mortise-and-tenon lock, with vectors colour-coded by norm class (democratic core ≈√3 in vivid magenta #D81B60, root-like ≈√2 in deep blue #1E88E5, hybrid tenons in deep green #43A047, residual basis in dark grey #546E7A).
+- **`z3_show_6_b.py`** — 3D visualisation of the 44‑vector lattice, colour‑coded by norm class, described as analogous to a Luban mortise‑and‑tenon lock.
+- *(… all other `z3_show_*.py` scripts remain as in original …)*

 ### Z₃ Section Visualization

-**Files**:
+**Files:**
-- `z3_section_visualization.py` – Python script that generates the visualization
+- `z3_section_visualization.py`
-- `Z3_Signature_Optical_Shadows.pdf` – 2-page PDF containing the full Section with embedded figure

-**Description**:
+- `Z3_Signature_Optical_Shadows.pdf`

+**Description:**
-This visualization summarizes the core idea of the \(\mathbb{Z}_3\)-graded vacuum triality in a single clear image.
-It shows how the same underlying cubic mechanism produces:
-- Superluminal optical shadows (lattice refresh kinks) in tabletop laser experiments
-- 120° cyclic kinks in \(c_{\rm hel}\) distributions and non-factorizable spin density matrix at the LHC
+Summarises the core idea of ℤ₃‑graded vacuum triality in a single image: how the cubic mechanism could produce superluminal optical shadows (lattice refresh kinks) and 120° cyclic kinks in \(c_{\rm hel}\) distributions at the LHC.
+This is a **theoretical illustration**, not an experimental claim.

-The figure combines the geometric triality diagram, predicted shadow velocity curve, \(c_{\rm hel}\) comparison, and 4×4 spin matrix — providing an intuitive bridge between abstract \(\mathbb{Z}_3\) algebra and observable physics.

 ### 8. Z3_IceCube_Time_Domain_Analyzer.py